giantcarlos/dentonpalooza/README.md

 # **Dentonpalooza 2023**

-This is a freelance project and the official website of Denton's Dentonpalooza Festival 2023.
+This is a freelance project and the official website of Denton's Dentonpalooza Festival.
+Dentonpalooza is a non-profit, charity fundraising event that started as a joke in 2021.

 ### **Tech**
 ---